gitlabhq/gitlabhq/doc/pages/README.md

 To start using GitLab Pages add to your project `.gitlab-ci.yml` the special `pages` job.
-The example below is using [jekyll][] and assumes the created HTML files are generated under the `public/` directory which resides under the root directory of your Git repository.
+The example below is using [jekyll][] and assumes the created HTML files are generated under the `public/` directory.

 ```yaml
 pages: